There are now two trillionaire Philippine banks -- BDO and Metrobank.

 BDO first surpassed the one-trillion-peso-asset mark in June 2011 -- more than 2 years before Metrobank did in September 2013.

-PNB broke into the Top 5 list in the first quarter of 2013 after completing its merger with sister company Allied Bank in February 2013.
+PNB got into the Top 5 list in the first quarter of 2013 after completing its merger with sister company Allied Bank in February 2013.

-3. Metrobank first surpassed the one-trillion-asset mark in the quarter ended September 2013.
+4. Metrobank first surpassed the one-trillion-asset mark in the 3rd quarter last year (July to September 2013).

-4. Chinatrust (Philippines) Commercial Bank Corporation changed its English corporate name to CTBC Bank (Philippines) Corp.
-(CTBC Bank) in November 2013.
-CTBC Bank (Philippines) Corp. started in 1995.
+5. CTBC Bank (Philippines) Corp. has been the new name of Chinatrust (Philippines) Commercial Bank Corporation since November 2013.
 Its parent holding company, CTBC Financial Holding Co., Ltd. (formerly Chinatrust Financial Holding Co.
 Ltd.) is the most awarded bank in Taiwan and one of the 200 biggest banks in the world based on capital.

-6. Allied Savings Bank, the thrift subsidiary of Allied Bank, is now the thrift subsidiary of Philippine National Bank (PNB).
+7. Allied Savings Bank, the thrift subsidiary of Allied Bank, is now the thrift subsidiary of PNB.

 8. Bank of Tokyo moved up from No. 24 to No. 22.

 9. The upgrade of Asia United Bank Corp. from a commercial bank to a universal bank was approved by the BSP on February 28, 2013 and was announced by the BSP on January 3, 2014.